iterative/dvc.org/content/docs/start/visualization.md

 # Visualization with DVC Plots

 As we discussed in [experiments] section, DVC versions the experiments by associating parameters and metrics to them.
-On top of that, DVC can generate plots and tracks plot images you generated from the code.
-As in other aspects of the experiments, DVC is flexible and provides more than one option to fit visualization to your workflow:
+DVC can also generate plots and tracks plot images you generated from the code.

+DVC provides more than one option to fit visualization to your workflow:

 - DVC can generate HTML files that includes interactive [Vega-Lite] plots, from the data series in JSON, YAML, CSV, or TSV.